VC University Scholarship

 Annual Scholarship Sponsors

-Recipients of the full scholarship receive access to dedicated office hours, as well as a curated 3-month mentorship program.
+Recipients of the full scholarship receive access to dedicated scholarship office hours (SOH), as well as a curated 3-month mentorship program.
 (These benefits are not offered to partial scholarship recipients at this time.)

-The scholarship office hours will begin once the general course office hours conclude.
-The scholarship office hours will be hosted by VC professionals, and will provide scholarship recipients with opportunities to engage with industry leaders and experts in an intimate, small-group setting.
+The SOH will begin once the general course office hours conclude.
+SOH will be hosted by VC professionals, and will provide scholarship recipients with opportunities to engage with industry leaders and experts in an intimate, small-group setting.

-Our highly-reviewed mentorship program builds upon the technical education offered by VC University, by fostering industry relationships and real-world applications of the course concepts.
+Our highly-reviewed mentorship program builds upon the technical education offered by VC University, fostering industry relationships and real-world discussion of the course concepts.

-Shortly after the course begins, scholarship recipients who want to participate in the mentorship program will fill out a sign-up form.
-Venture Forward will use the information provided on those forms to pair each scholarship recipient with two VC mentors.
+Shortly after the course begins, scholarship recipients who want to participate in the mentorship program will sign up to do so.
+Venture Forward will use the information provided on the sign-up forms to pair each scholarship recipient with two VC mentors.

 The mentorship program begins 2 months after the course starts, to give participants time to complete the course first.

-Mentees meet with each of their mentors, once a month for the 3-month program, during which the mentors will provide professional advice and guidance.
+Mentees meet individually with each of their mentors, once per month for the 3-month program, during which the mentors will provide professional advice and guidance.
 Venture Forward will provide resources and guidance to facilitate the meetings.

 Public Recognition

-Venture Forward proudly recognizes the accomplishments and participation of the talented early-career VCs who are awarded a full scholarship.
+Venture Forward proudly recognizes the aspiring and early-career VCs who are awarded a full scholarship.
 Meet the past scholarship recipients:

 Scholarship Tracks